OGGM/oggm/docs/faq.rst

 is a result of the law of large numbers, assuming that the uncertainty for each single glacier can be large but random and Gaussian.

-If you use OGGM for a single or and handful of glaciers, chances are that the outcome is disappointing.
+If you use OGGM for a single or a handful of glaciers, chances are that the outcome is disappointing.
 For these kind of applications, you'll probably need to re-calibrate OGGM using local data, for example of mass-balance or observations of past glacier change.

-Can I use OGGM to simulate long term glacier evolution?
+Can I use OGGM to simulate long-term glacier evolution?
 -------------------------------------------------------

 It depends what you mean by "long-term": at centennial time scales, probably,